MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 - **Current point-in-time:** The clone is based on the present state of the table.

 - **Previous point-in-time:** The clone is based on a point-in-time up to seven days in the past.
 The table clone contains the data as it appeared at a desired past point in time.
-Table clone will be created with a timestamp based on UTC.
+The new table is created with a timestamp based on UTC.

 For examples, see [Clone table as of past point-in-time state of the source table](tutorial-clone-table-portal.md#clone-table-as-of-past-point-in-time-state-of-the-source-table) or [CREATE TABLE AS CLONE OF](/sql/t-sql/statements/create-table-as-clone-of-transact-sql?view=fabric&preserve-view=true).